Xexxa/serenityos-wiki/fonts.md

 - [How to transfer files from QEMU to your host machine](https://github.com/SerenityOS/serenity/blob/master/Documentation/TransferringFiles.md)

 ## Commits and pull requests
 - **Before making a PR / Merge conflicts:** You can copy multiple glyphs in font editor(shift click to select a range), it is recommended that you have the habit of copying the glyphs you added/modified to a fresh pull of the font-file and look for conflicting [pull request](https://github.com/SerenityOS/serenity/pulls) before creating a PR.
-There has been a few cases of merge conflicts or outdated font-files has removed glyphs.
+There has been a few cases of outdated font-files has removed glyphs.

 - **Commit:** Always include the codepoints for the glyphs you added or modified.
 Modified glyphs should also include how/why they were modified.